 Try this fun Valentine discovery bottle to learn about magnets, technology, and science in this simple Valentine magnetic discovery bottle!

-If you’re looking for a quick and simple idea for a Valentine STEM activity, this adorable magnetic Valentine discovery bottle is just the thing!
+If you’re looking for a quick and simple idea for a Valentines STEM activity, this adorable magnetic Valentine discovery bottle is just the thing!
 Preschoolers will love learning about magnets in this fun activity.

 This activity is one of our favorite technology activities for kids!

 This simple magnetic Valentine discovery bottle is a fun way for preschoolers to explore magnets safely.
 This activity is designed for kids age 3 and up, who will not try to put any magnets in their mouth.